Mastering Outages – One‑day Class

 You do your best to avoid problems and outages, but sometimes things go wrong, and your organization will be judged by how well you respond.
 When things go wrong, incident management is the key to a response which is quick, smooth, effective, and efficient.

+Does your organization respond quickly, and immediately get to work on solving the problem?
 Or are your responses slow and disorganized?

+Does your organization respond smoothly, when a response is needed?
 Or are your responses disjointed and haphazard?

+Does your organization respond efficiently, by involving only folks who can actually help solve the problem?
 Or do your responses disrupt your entire operation?

 Brent can help your organization strengthen this critical capability